Robothy/exunion/README.md

 The `newInstance` method has three parameters:

-+ exchange – the exchange that provide the service.
++ `exchange`  the exchange that provide the service.
-+ serviceClazz – the exchange service clazz.
++ `serviceClazz`  the exchange service clazz.
 For example: DepthService.class
-+ options – the options to initialize the exchange service instance.
++ `options`  the options to initialize the exchange service instance.

 Here are more concrete details and samples about the usages of exunion.